The Ecodesign Ready Scheme is a new landmark…

 For more information on the RHI please go to https://www.ofgem.gov.uk/environmental-programmes/domestic-renewable-heat-incentive

-The Feed-in-Tariff scheme (FITs) was introduced by the government to promote the use of small-scale renewable and low-carbon electricity generation technologies.
-If a householder, community or business has an eligible installation, FITs pays them a tariff for the electricity they generate and a tariff for the electricity they export back to the grid.
+The government introduced the Feed-in-Tariff scheme (FITs) in 2008.
+Above all, its aim is to promote the use of small-scale renewable and low-carbon electricity generation technologies.
+If a householder, community or business has an eligible installation, FITs pays them a tariff for the electricity they generate.
+In addition to this, a tariff for the electricity they export back to the grid.
 Tariffs can change as often as every three months depending on the amount of installations deployed nationally.
 However once you have registered your system for the FITs, your generation and export tariffs base rate will be fixed and it will last for 20 years.
-FIT’s are adjusted annually for inflation based on the Retail Prices Index.
+Every year FIT’s prices are adjusted inflation.

 For more information on the FIT’s scheme please visit https://www.ofgem.gov.uk/environmental-programmes/feed-tariff-fit-scheme.

-At present, a rate of 5% VAT is currently available for installation of renewable systems including solar PV, solar thermal, air and ground source heat pumps, biomass boilers and even wood burning stoves provided that they are solely designed and designated as wood burning only (not multi-fuel) and that they have a built in boiler which will produce hot water for domestic use and space heating.
-However this only applies to the product and any ancillary items required to upgrade an existing installation if it is installed.
-A completely new heating system would be standard rated for VAT as would a supply only.
+At present, a rate of 5% VAT is currently available for installation of renewable systems including solar PV, solar thermal, heat pumps, and even wood burning stoves (not multi fuel stoves).
+They also require a built in boiler which will produce hot water for domestic use and space heating.
+However this only applies to the product and any ancillary items required to upgrade an existing installation.
+However a new heating system would be standard rated for VAT.
+Similarly as would a supply only.

 For further information and if you have any questions about the incentive schemes and your eligibility, please contact one of our team at energy BY DESIGN.